 Should you replace your water heater?
-R & M Climate Control Service Experts Heating & Air Conditioning is here with some signs to look for when deciding whether it’s time to invest in a new water heating system.
+R & M Climate Control Service Experts is here with some indicators to look for when deciding whether it’s time to invest in a new water heating system.

-If your water heater receives annual maintenance, you can expect it to last around ten years, depending on the number of people living in your home.
-Once your water heater hits 10 years, it’s probably time to seriously think about replacement, especially before a leak happens.
+If your water heater gets annual maintenance, you can expect it to last around ten years, depending on the number of people living in your home.
+Once your water heater reaches 10 years, it’s likely time to seriously think about replacement, especially before a leak happens.

-If the water from your water heater (hot side pipes) is coming out rusty, it could be a signal that your water heater is rusting on the inside.
-This could create a leak, not to mention impure water.
+If the water from your water heater (hot side pipes) is coming out rusty, it may be a sign that your water heater is rusting on the inside.
+This could result in a leak, not to mention impure water.
 Ask an expert plumber to have them check if your water heater system is getting ready to fail on you.

-Thundering or knocking sounds coming from your water heater can be a signal that sediment has built up on the foundation of the tank.
-This means your equipment will be less efficient and will require more gas or electricity to heat your water, resulting in higher water heating bills.
+Rumbling or knocking sounds coming from your water heater can be a signal that deposit has built up on the foundation of the tank.
+This means your equipment will be less efficient and will require more gas or electricity to heat your water, causing higher water heating bills.
 It also means that the additional time spent heating your water could cause more damage on your tank, which could cause cracks or leaks.

 If you discover water around your water heater tank, you might have a leak.
 Ask an expert plumber to come out and investigate and they can provide you a quote on a new water heater if necessary.